 I have had two procedures done by Dr. Samra, rhinoplasty in 2000 and breast augmentation this year.
 There arent even words to describe how happy I am with every single thing about Dr. Samra and his office.

 Carpal Tunnel Syndrome (CTS) is a medical condition that causes numbness, pain, and discomfort in the hand, afflicting an estimated 75 million people globally.
 Treatments for CTS are generally successful, but early diagnosis is important.
-Our team of plastic surgeons at Samra Plastic Surgery use state-of-the art techniques to correct this issue, offering healing and relief to our patients.
+Our team of plastic surgeons at Samra Plastic Surgery in Monmouth County use state-of-the art techniques to correct this issue, offering healing and relief to our patients.

 Symptoms & Causes